SanderMertens/flecs/docs/Relationships.md

 Ids represent anything that can be added to an entity.
 An id that is not associated with a type is called a tag.
 An id associated with a type is a component.
 For regular components, the id is a regular entity that has the builtin `Component` component.
 This component contains the information needed by the storage to associate the entity with a type.
 If an entity does not have the `Component` component, it is a tag.

-### Storing Relationships
+### Storing relationships
 Relationships do not fundamentally change or extend the capabilities of the storage.
-Relationship pairs are two elements encoded into a single 64 bit id, which means that on the storage level they are treated the same way as regular component ids.
+Relationship pairs are two elements encoded into a single 64-bit id, which means that on the storage level they are treated the same way as regular component ids.
 What changes is the function that determines which type is associated with an id.
 For regular components this is simply a check on whether an entity has `Component`.
 To support relationships, [new rules](#relationship-components) are added to determine the type of an id.

 Because of this, adding/removing relationships to entities has the same performance as adding/removing regular components.
 This becomes more obvious when looking more closely at a function that adds a relationship pair.
 The following example shows how the function that adds a regular component and the function that adds a pair actually map to the same functions: